Skip links

 Addiction is a serious and intricate condition that impacts the individual, as well as their family members and community.
 It is often intertwined with intense emotional pain, difficulty managing distressing situations, and/or strained interpersonal relationships.

-Dialectical Behavioral Therapy (DBT), a comprehensive, evidence-based modality of therapy, is designed to equip individuals with practical skills to manage overwhelming emotions, reduce self-destructive behaviors like substance abuse, and ultimately build a “life worth living.”
+Dialectical behavior therapy (DBT) is a comprehensive, evidence-based modality of therapy designed to equip individuals with practical skills to manage overwhelming emotions, reduce self-destructive behaviors like substance abuse, and ultimately build a “life worth living.”

-Dialectical Behavior Therapy (DBT) was originally developed in the late 1970s and 1980s by Dr. Marsha M. Linehan to treat individuals with Borderline Personality Disorder (BPD).
+Dialectical behavior therapy (DBT) was originally developed to treat individuals with Borderline Personality Disorder (BPD).
 This is a condition marked by pervasive emotional dysregulation and chronic suicidal behavior.
-Since then, DBT has been successfully adapted to address various other mental health conditions, including substance use disorders (SUDs), post-traumatic stress disorder (PTSD), depression, anxiety, and eating disorders.
+Since then, DBT therapy has been successfully adapted to address various other mental health conditions, including substance use disorders (SUDs), post-traumatic stress disorder (PTSD), depression disorders, anxiety disorders, personality disorders, and eating disorders, making it an effective component of dual diagnosis treatment.

 Many people struggling with addiction and intense emotions feel invalidated or misunderstood.
 DBT for addiction can create a validating environment, recognizing that while behaviors such as substance abuse are destructive, they often develop as coping mechanisms for extreme emotional pain.
 This acceptance helps form a foundation for change, helping individuals feel understood and more willing to engage in the difficult work of changing long-standing patterns.